srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     private const string GlobalDeviceEndpoint = "global.azure-devices-provisioning.net";
     ```

-1. Locate the **dpsIdScope** variable, and replace the assigned value with the **ID Scope** that you copied from the Overview pane of the Device Provisioning Service.
+1. Locate the **dpsIdScope** variable, and update the assigned value using the **ID Scope** that you copied from the Overview pane of the Device Provisioning Service.

     When you have updated your code, it should look similar to the following: